 A certificate program is a coherent grouping of courses from one or more disciplines.
 Such a program may provide an application focus in a particular field of study, or a multidisciplinary focus on a specific topic or area.
 A certificate provides formal recognition by the University that the course of study involves substantial exposure to the field or topic.
-The Certificates offered in Asian American Studies, Asian Studies, and Japanese will be awarded concurrently with the Bachelor’s Degree and after completion of an approved programmatic check by the Undergraduate Advisor, the Dean of the College of Liberal Arts, and the Records Office.
-Courses taken to meet the requirements of the certificate programs offered by AAAS may also simultaneously be used, where applicable, to meet General Education requirements of cooperating departments.
+The Certificate offered in Asian Studies, will be awarded concurrently with the Bachelor’s Degree and after completion of an approved programmatic check by the Undergraduate Advisor, the Dean of the College of Liberal Arts, and the Records Office.
+Courses taken to meet the requirements of the certificate program offered by AAAS may also simultaneously be used, where applicable, to meet General Education requirements of cooperating departments.
 Students should be aware that they must pass the Writing Proficiency Examination before the Certificate can be awarded, and that certain limitations (no more than one-forth of course-work applied to the Program) apply to the use of extension and/or transfer credit taken outside CSULB.
 Interested students should consult the department office.

 A student may earn a Certificate in Asian Studies with a concentration on either China, Japan, India or Southeast Asia.
 Where applicable, courses used to meet the certificate requirements also may be used to satisfy the General Education requirements or the degree requirements of the cooperating departments.

 - Students may only pursue the certificate program in combination with a degree program.